 Fruit picking trails of Nainital

 During my slow travels, I discovered the joy of slow food and the combination of both is an amazing experience.
-Though slow food is a huge organization which promotes local food and traditional cooking to sustain the local ecosystem, in the travel industry, it has incorporated as cooking classes and food tours.
+Though slow food is a huge organization that promotes local food and traditional cooking to sustain the local ecosystem, in the travel industry, it has incorporated cooking classes and food tours.
 During travels, I have discovered many gems of local cuisines and have been amazed at how beautifully traditional culinary art is intertwined with a sustainable lifestyle.
 Thankfully this trend has risen sharply in the past few years and in India, local culinary holidays, farm stays, and food trails are gaining popularity.
 Lots of fruit picking trails have come up and my favourite one centers in the Kumaon region.
 There is much joy in connecting with the fruit we eat and the Kumaon region of Uttarakhand is full of natural resources.
-One of the best ways to enjoy this is to base yourself in one of the hotels in Nainital and walk around this charming hill station to explore the local natural food.
+One of the best ways to enjoy this is to base yourself in one of the budget and premium accommodation options in Nainital and walk around this charming hill station to explore the local natural food.

 The local joys of Nainital

 Kafal is one of the local fruits of Kumaon.
 Scientifically known as Myrica Esculenta, these delicious darkish red wild berries are so popular that they feature in the representative song of the Garhwal Rifles and the Kumaon Regiment “Bedu pako baarah maasa, narayni kafal pako chait (bedu ripens every month, but kafal only in April-May).
 Another very unique local fruit of the Kumaon is the Hisalu.
 Found mainly in Almora and Nainital, these sweet yellow wild berries are found only in the forests.
 These little fruits grow in thorny bushes, ripen in May-June and require careful picking.
 Well, foraging hisalu is not your cup of tea, then simply buy them from the roadside local vendors during the ripening season.
-You will find plenty of hisalu on sale in fruits shops around the hotels in Nainital.
+You will find plenty of hisalu on sale in fruit shops in and around Nainital.

 Slow food and slow traveling in Nainital

-Food is synonymous to the character of a place and none other than Anthony Bourdain advocated the concept of discovering a destination through the local cuisine.
+Food is synonymous with the character of a place and none other than Anthony Bourdain advocated the concept of discovering a destination through the local cuisine.
 According to him, “Food is everything we are.
 It’s an extension of nationalist feeling, ethnic feeling, your personal history, your province, your region, your tribe, your grandma.
 It’s inseparable from those from the get-go.”
 That is the cuisine of Kumaon is as robust, straightforward, and wholesome as the region.
 The local Pahadi or Kumaon food showcases the region’s indigenous natural products and you will find plentiful use of lesser-known ingredients like hemp/bhang seeds, rhododendrons, stinging nettle (sisunak/bichchu sag), wild asparagus (lingadu sag), jakhiya, faran, chippi, gandherni (a fragrant bark) and jumboo along with fenugreek, mustard, and coriander.
 Just tuck into a hearty platter or Kumaoni thali of rice, phanu or dubuk (slow cooked lentils), alu ke gutke (tempered potato fry), bhang/hemp chutney; settle down on a hammock with the two very popular Pahadi men, Ruskin Bond and Jim Corbett; listen to the sweet nothings of the rustling deodar, and feel the mountain breeze ease your troubles away.
 Life is good in the hills of Nainital.

 RESPONSIBLE TRAVELING-BECAUSE I CARE